 Are you struggling to find easy school-night dinner ideas and tips and tricks?
 With a schedule this year that allows only a small slot of time for family dinner, I was struggling myself to figure out how to ensure we have a family dinner with as little work as possible.
-I asked our Kidding Around readers for tips and they delivered with a great list for you of weekday dinner ideas, ways of saving time in the kitchen, and more.
+I asked our Kidding Around readers for tips on easy meal planning and easy dinners, and they delivered with a great list for you of weekday dinner ideas, ways of saving time in the kitchen, and more.

 Busy school night?
 The answer to “what should I make for dinner?” is right here.
 Our readers chimed in with a list of their go-to easy meals to create a list of tried and true meal ideas that really work for families on school nights.